mxc19912008/NYC-Accidents-Explorer/README.md

 The objective was to make this data interactively visiable to the audience so that the users are able to explore patterns with respect to accidents/injuries/death.

 For this final project, a Shiny application was developed that allows users to work with an interactive map and see accidents, injuries and death locations and relative number which match a users-specified selection of criteria.
 In developing the interactive application, the data was selected by specifying the latest 10,000 records in 2018 for quick rendering and use of the map.
-Details of instructions, proposed analysis and hypothesis along with summary metrics are provided in this final summary.
+Details of instructions, proposed analysis and hypothesis are provided in this final summary.

 ## Proposed Analysis and Hypothesis